David versus Amazon: Can independent grocers profit off e-commerce?

 In some instances, independents may have operational advantages compared to larger chains.
 John Ross, CEO of the independent grocery collective IGA, which oversees a global network of 1,100 U.S. stores, said independent retailers can more easily customize their assortments.
 They also can lean on their wholesalers to source a wider assortment of products for online customers than many of their competitors.

-“If our store has 35,000 SKUs, our wholesaler might have 135,000 SKUs,” he told Food Dive.
+“If our store has 35,000 SKUs, our wholesaler might have 135,000 SKUs,” he told Grocery Dive.
 “It’s an instance where the nature of the way we operate becomes an advantage in the world of e-commerce.”

 Keeping the customer happy